zeiss-microscopy/OAD/Apeer/modules/fiji_module_template/test_module_locally.md

 **How to test your module locally**

 1. First place the test files inside the correct folder.
-2. Make sure the docker client has access to thodse folders.
+2. Make sure the docker client has access to thoose folders.
 3. Navigate to the GIT repository and build the docker container

 ```bash